Our Expertise

 ✓ Illustrates the scope of works ✓ Details proposed works

-✓ Only pays particular attention to the proposed materials ✓ Fully dimensioned drawings
+✓ Focus on proposed materials/appearance ✓ Fully dimensioned drawings

-✓ Tend to include a Site plan, General Arrangement plans, Elevations and basic section through building ✓ Proving compliance with relevant parts of the Building Regs
+✓ Includes site plan, GA plans, elevations, basic section ✓ Evidence of compliance with relevant Parts of the Building Regs

-• Different hatches distinguish existing and new works
+• Different hatches for existing vs new works

 • Overall room dimensions only